Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/043-CSS-Portfolio.md

 ### Why this assignment?

 CSS is how the web is styled!
 Everything you see on the web and much of what you see on mobile is styled with CSS.
-Better looking projects are adopted by more users and it's more satisfying as a deverloper to make something beautiful.
+Better looking projects are adopted by more users and it's more satisfying as a developer to make something beautiful.

 ## Goals

 Your goal is to style your portfolio page.
-You will do this by adding a a style sheet and writing CSS.
+You will do this by adding a style sheet and writing CSS.

 Keep in mind that CSS is applied to elements on the page through selectors.
 Selectors target elements on the page either by an identifier: